FredKSchott/pika-pack/README.md

 **@pika/pack is a completely new approach to package building and bundling:**

-- **Easy:** Say goodbye to bundlers and complex config files!
+- **Easy to Use:** Say goodbye to complex bundlers and config files!
-  - Pack lets you compose build pipelines out of pluggable, zero-configuration builders.
+  - Pack lets you compose build pipelines out of pluggable, zero-configuration plugins.
+  - Think Babel plugins for your entire package.
 - **Optimized:** Each builder plugin optimizes your code for one specific environment.
   - Use `plugin-build-node` for a Node.js build, `plugin-build-web` for an web-optimized ESM build, and more.
 - **Holistic:** Each builder configures your `package.json` entrypoints (like `"main"` and `"module"`) for you as well.